How you can help

 Patch the core

-You're welcome to work on any feature you like — Lagom is open source after all! — but if you'd like some good ideas, look for issues tagged with the community label.
+You're welcome to work on any feature you like — Lagom is open source after all! — but if you'd like some good ideas, look for issues tagged with the "help wanted" or "good first issue" labels.
 These issues are ready and waiting for volunteers to pick them up.